DOI-USGS/ISIS3/Managing-Custom-ISIS3-Dependencies-(WIP).md

 The third-party dependencies required to build and run ISIS3 versions 3.6.0 and above are specified in the [environment.yml](https://github.com/USGS-Astrogeology/ISIS3/blob/cmake/environment.yml) file located at the root of the ISIS3 repo.
 For more info on editing a conda environment file, view the [Conda Documentation](https://conda.io/docs/user-guide/tasks/manage-environments.html)

-Most of the packages listed in the file are pulled from conda-forge, but there are a few custom builds that we have uploaded to [usgs-astrogeology](https://anaconda.org/usgs-astrogeology/repo), such as qt.
+Most of the packages listed in this environment file are pulled from conda-forge, but there are a few custom builds that we have uploaded to [our usgs-astrogeology channel](https://anaconda.org/usgs-astrogeology/repo), such as Qt.
 The recipes to build and upload these packages can be found on the [isis3_dependencies](https://github.com/USGS-Astrogeology/isis3_dependencies) repo.

 # Environment Setup